“It’s tough to find a place not to like in Switzerland.” ~ Michele Bachmann.

 Until next time,

 Like it?
 Pin it! 📌

-This guide to spending one day in Zurich itinerary contains some affiliate links, at no extra cost to you.
+This guide to a Zermatt day trip contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!